psy0rz/alpinebox/README.md

 Make sure you remove any non-ONLINE disks from the pool first.

+## Backups

+To make backups via ZFS replication, check out my other project: https://pypi.org/project/zfs-autobackup/

+## Safe updates

+Now everytime you need to do a bunch of Alpine upgrade, just run something like: `zfs snapshot rpool/ROOT@upgrades1`

+If the upgrade fails you can rollback via the ZfsBootmenu.

 # Installing via official Alpine installer

 If you dont like the imaging method above, you can also use the official Alpine ISO and our install scripts: